-The source of evil has been a source of inspiration from the earliest of literary traditions, to even more modern staples, such as film.
+The source of evil has been a source of inspiration from the earliest literary traditions to even more modern staples, such as film.
 They range from varied characters such as Grendel’s Mother in “Beowulf” to Dorian Gray from The Picture of Dorian Gray (paid link) and even more recently, through Lord Voldemort from J.K.
 Rowling’s Harry Potter (paid link) series.

-To be inherently good such Beowulf in his self-titled poem, and Yvain in “Yvain, or the Knight with Lion (paid link),” seems so one-dimensional to me.
+To be inherently good such as Beowulf in his self-titled poem and Yvain in “Yvain, or the Knight with Lion (paid link),” seems so one-dimensional to me.
 You know what they are going to do because that is all they are known for.
 They hardly ever stray from the path of goodness.
 Beowulf had his reputation to uphold and did it easily.
 Yvain stumbled on the path to goodness, but not once did he stray from it.

 On the outside, villains may seem incredibly one-dimensional.
 But they have a chance for redemption and salvation.
 Some villains have a greater chance more than others, of course.
 I prefer to question what makes one evil.
-In this essay, I will scrutinize one of the oldest literary presentations of wickedness, Grendel from “Beowulf,” along with the most supreme evil in the entire film universe, Anakin Skywalker from the Star Wars series.
+In this essay, I will scrutinize one of the oldest literary presentations of wickedness, Grendel from “Beowulf,” along with the supreme evil in the entire film universe, Anakin Skywalker from the Star Wars series.
 As a student of film and admitted lover of villains, I could not think of anyone eviler to compare than Grendel to Darth Vader.

 “Grendel was the name of this grim demon/haunting the marches, marauding round the heath/and the desolate fens; he had dwelt for a time”(Heaney, 102-105).

 Hrothgar had tried to send his best knights after the unholy beast, but no one was strong enough to complete the task.
 Grendel was supposedly descended from Cain, the Biblical character who was cursed with walking the Earth after murdering his brother Abel.